VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 Both 2. & 3. are addressed by the same point: Innovation **IS** happening.

 Do you remember when you were a kid and you constantly wanted to try new things?
-At some points, as adults, most people settle into their preferences and stop trying as many new things.
+At some point, as adults, most people settle into their preferences and stop trying as many new things.
 Well, leeme tell ya', if you're willing to try some different keyboard apps, the variety is mind blowing.

 ![Dasher Gif](/hci/largedasher.gif)